Why does SSP sometimes cause such extreme “adverse reactions”? Why is it so transformational for other people?

 A client rescued from a bad experience with a cut-price SSP experience with a practitioner, who did not offer any support during the programme

-A mum contacted Move2Connect, desperate for help with her teenage son, who had got to day 4 of a third round of SSP and was suffering from extreme sensory overwhelm.
+A mum contacted Emma, desperate for help with her teenage son, who had got to day 4 of a third round of SSP and was suffering from extreme sensory overwhelm.

-When Move2Connect asked when the previous rounds had been, we were alarmed to find that this parent was sharing physical SSP equipment with another 5 families – and using SSP once every 6 weeks!
+When asked when the previous rounds had been, Emma was alarmed to find that this parent was sharing physical SSP equipment with another 5 families – and using SSP once every 6 weeks!
 Given that SSP continues to take effect for up to 8 weeks post SSP, repeating quite so often is ill-advised.

 The mother then followed up with a course of cranial osteopathy.